adarnimrod/bundle_certs/README.rst

 bundle-certs
 ############

 A shell script to bundle SSL certificates in the correct order.
+The use case envisioned is programmatically handling SSL certificate renewal.

 Installation
 ------------